 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

 Game 7 of the NHL Playoffs Second Round on Monday, May 15 showcases the Dallas Stars hosting the Seattle Kraken at American Airlines Center at 8:00 PM ET on ESPN, TVAS, and SportsNet.
-The teams are knotted up 3-3 in the series.
-The Stars have -190 odds on the moneyline against the Kraken (+160).
+The series is knotted up 3-3.
+The Kraken are underdogs (+160) in this decisive game against the Stars (-190).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!